Atanu-P/bill-generator/README.md

     ```

 ### Running the Project and Start Express server
-1. Start the server using the following command:
+1. Start the server using the following command in the backend folder inside the project directory :
     ```bash
-    cd backend && npm start
+    npm start
     ```
-2. The server should now be running on `http://localhost:4000`.
+2. The Express server should now be running on `http://localhost:4000`.